I first wrote this Vizzlo review in 2016, and this review has been updated to reflect changes in the tool since then.

 Why they had to call them Vizzards and not ‘graphics’ or something that actually made sense, I don’t know.
 But the library is full of Vizzards (i.e. templates) and that’s where you start.

 Choose what you want to create.
 It’s not an unlimited choice – you can’t start from a blank sheet and add icons to make your own – but there’s enough stuff in there to create pretty slides for presentations and project communications.
+The company also adds more designs on a regular basis.
+I particularly like the holiday themed ones, and I do have a couple of favourites.
+There are some good graphics specifically for start ups and also project teams, so you will find something that meets your needs.

 This is what you can see if you have a paid-for account, so if you go for a free account you won’t get all the options to customise the colours.